Born July 21, 1921; died December 21, 1965; age 44.

 were trying to determine the nature of undefined components Rb and Cb needed for

 axenic culture of C. briggsae.
-I think those components were provided by
+Those components were provided by

-bovine liver extract and I assume Rb and Cb are the initial letters of R.
+bovine liver extract and other sources and Rb and Cb are the initial letters of R.

 Consider the importance of the Nicholas MRC connection.
 Sydney Brenner was the mover and shaker at MRC and was debating the next steps in translating the successes of Watson and Crick into a greater understanding of "life".
 See his proposal and letter to Max Perutz.
 Some ideas must have been transferred to Brenner through Nicholas.
 When Brenner visited our department (Nematology, UC Davis) in about 1987, he talked about visiting Dougherty (then at UC Berkeley) and discussing C. elegans as the candidate worm.
-Before that he had been thinking about C. briggsae as he began to learn about nematodes.
+Before that he had been thinking about C. briggsae, based on the work of Dougherty, Nigon and others, as he began to learn about nematodes.
 He obtained his culture of the Bristol strain of C. elegans from Dougherty (Brenner, 1974).

 In 1961, Dougherty moved to the Department of Nutritional Sciences at the UC Berkeley and continued to study the nutritional requirements and axenic cultivation of Caenorhabditis species, particularly C. briggsae, until his death in 1965.
 Although permanent cultures were maintained on nutrient agar slants inoculated with E. coli, an axenic medium with chemically undefined supplements was developed in 1954 (Dougherty et al. 1959).